grpc/grpc-java/CONTRIBUTING.md

   address it as a separate one or multiple commits with a descriptive commit message (try avoid using vauge `addressed pr feedback` type of messages).

-  Project maintainers are obligated to squash those commits into one merging.
+  Project maintainers are obligated to squash those commits into one when merging.

 ## Running tests